The website of Lawrence Watt-Evans.

 Barnes & Noble.

-I occasionally send out e-mail notices called the Misenchanted Newsletter, updating the latest news on my
+I occasionally publish free e-mail notices called the Misenchanted Newsletter through Substack, updating the latest news on my

-promised these will appear no more than once a week unless there are urgent corrections needed; it usually seems to run about once a month.
+publications.
+I've promised these will appear no more than once a week unless there are urgent corrections needed; they usually only appear every few months.
 To

-In addition to the fairly concise reporting of writing news in the regular edition, I also now offer an occasional "chatty version," with more personal commentary, that you can also subscribe to.
-The chatty version comes out much less often.
+In addition to the fairly concise reporting of writing news in the regular edition, I also theoretically offer an occasional "chatty version," with more personal commentary, that you can also subscribe to.
+The chatty version comes out much less often -- as in, I haven't sent one out in years.

 If you decide you don't like either one, you can always unsubscribe; I have no interest in antagonizing readers by sending them things they don't want.